TradeMaster-NTU/TradeMaster/tutorial/installation/Docker/README.md

   REPOSITORY    TAG       IMAGE ID       CREATED         SIZE trademaster   0.1       02801f755797   4 minutes ago   15GB
   ```
-- Run an experiment in the project and see the if it works
+- Create a container and run an experiment to see whether the installation is successful
   ```
-  docker run -v ${absolute_path_for_project}$:opt/project trademaster:0.1 /opt/conda/envs/TradeMaster/bin/python -u /opt/project/agent/DeepTrader/model/trader.py
+  docker run -it trademaster:0.1 python experiment/AT/DeepScalper/experiment.py
   ```
-  Make sure to replace `${absolute_path_for_project}$` with the absolute path for the project.